 If you don’t care about your employees or treat them respectfully, they likely won’t care either.
 If you believe everyone is expendable, it will be felt and breed a culture of fear.
 As in any relationship, it’s give and take.
-It’s in the best interested of any business to have happy employees, consultants, freelancers, or vendors.
+It’s in the best interest of any business to have happy employees, consultants, freelancers, or vendors.

 Sometimes this is hard to know until you’re facing a situation head-on.
-And usually, the situation is more nuanced; not as cut-and-dry as what was going on at my gym.
+And usually, the situation is more nuanced, not as cut-and-dry as what was happening at my gym.

 In the era that we now live, we have to be hypersensitive and hyper vigilant when it comes to sexism, racism, ageism, and probably plenty other -ism’s.
 Knowing what you stand for and what you won’t stand for will certainly be a big help in navigating this landscape.

-When thinking about your brand culture, remember:
+When thinking about your brand culture remember:

-- Know your values, mission, brand promise, and make sure everyone that works with you does too - whether on staff or for-hire
+Know your values, mission, brand promise, and make sure everyone that works with you does too - whether on staff or for-hire

-- It’s about serving your customers/clients -- a happy brand culture makes that possible and successful
+It’s about serving your customers/clients -- a happy brand culture makes that possible and successful

-- Be honest.
+Be honest.
 Empower.
 Trust.